0

 Offboarding stops too early

 The account is disabled in one place, but not everywhere.
-Entra ID, mailbox delegation, shared mailboxes, VPN access, third-party SaaS apps and local admin rights all need checking.
+Entra ID, mailbox delegation, shared mailboxes, VPN access, SaaS apps and local admin rights all need checking.

 Backups are assumed, not tested